Alfresco/docs-alfresco/saml-module/latest/install/index.md

 ## Installation steps

-> **Note**: If you are installing SAML SSO on top of Alfresco Content Connector for AWS S3, use the `-force` option, otherwise Alfresco Content Services will not start correctly.
+> **Note**: If you are installing the SAML Module on top of Alfresco Content Connector for AWS S3, use the `-force` option, otherwise Alfresco Content Services will not start correctly.

 > **Note**: If you are running Alfresco Content Services behind a proxy, make sure the identity provider references the proxy endpoint instead of directly referencing the Alfresco cluster.

 1. Stop the Alfresco Content Services server.

-2. Navigate to the [Alfresco Support Portal](http://support.alfresco.com){:target="_blank"} and download and unzip the SAML SSO for Alfresco Content Services zip package:
+2. Navigate to the [Alfresco Support Portal](http://support.alfresco.com){:target="_blank"} and download and unzip the SAML Module for Alfresco Content Services zip package:

     * `alfresco-saml-1.2.x.zip`